Pablo18011/RC-MOTOR-THRUST-STAND/README.md

 This version can be combined with a separate RC power meter and used to test different RC motor and propeller combination outputs.

 # Improvements?
+Include voltage and current in the display?
+I have now built a RCMTS v2.0, This uses a resistor voltage divider circuit, ACS758LCB-050B-PFF-T 50A Hall Current Sensor and a precision LM4040 Voltage Reference Breakout - 2.048V and 4.096V.
+With additional code, this allows the display of voltage and current in the range of 30V DC & 50 Amp.